Konrad de la Fuente: Barcelona

 On September 12, 2020, Konrad made his first team debut in a pre-season game against Gimnàstic Tarragona, in the process becoming the first American to play for Barcelona's first team.
 He made his official debut for Barcelona in the UEFA Champions League group stage match against Dynamo Kyiv on November 24, 2020, replacing Francisco Trincão in a 4–0 win.
 He appeared once again for Barça in the Champions League, coming off the bench again in a 3–0 away victory over Ferencváros, and later the following January in the Copa del Rey in a 2–0 away victory against Cornellà.

 Marseille

 On June 29, 2021, Konrad signed with Ligue 1 club Marseille, with Barcelona reserving the right to 50% of a future sale.
 He made his league debut on August 8 against Montpellier.
 He recorded his first assist in the same match on the first goal of a 3–2 comeback win.

 Loan to Olympiacos

 On August 13, 2022, Konrad was loaned to Olympiacos in Greece.

+Loan to Eibar

+On August 9, 2023, Konrad returned to Spain, joining Segunda División side SD Eibar on a one-year loan deal.

+Lausanne-Sport

+On July 24, 2024, Konrad moved to Swiss Super League club Lausanne-Sport on a three-year contract.

+Loan to Ceuta

+On September 2, 2025, Konrad returned to Spain and its second division, after agreeing to a one-year loan deal with AD Ceuta FC.